Devan Nair: Personal life and death

-After his resignation as President, Nair and his wife migrated first to the United States in 1988 where they settled in Gaithersburg, Maryland.
+After his resignation as president, Nair and his wife migrated first to the United States in 1988 where they settled in Gaithersburg, Maryland.
 They later moved to Bloomington, Indiana.
-The couple later moved to Hamilton, Ontario, Canada, where they lived for the rest of their lives.
+They finally moved to Hamilton, Ontario, Canada, where they lived for the rest of their lives.
 His wife, Avadai Dhanam Lakshimi, died on 18 April 2005 in Hamilton, whilst Nair, who had developed severe dementia, died on 6 December of the same year in the same city.
 After his death, he was cremated and his ashes were buried at White Chapel Memorial Park, together with his wife.

 Nair was survived by his daughter, three sons, and five grandchildren.
 His eldest son, Janadas Devan, was a senior editor with The Straits Times and is currently Chief of Government Communications at the Ministry of Communications and Information (MCI) and also a director at the public policy think-tank Institute of Policy Studies (IPS).
 Janadas Devan is married to literary scholar Geraldine Heng.
-His second son, Janamitra Devan, was the former Vice-President of the International Finance Corporation, and the World Bank.
+His second son, Janamitra Devan, was the former vice-president of the International Finance Corporation, and the World Bank.
 His third son, Janaprakash Devan died in 2009.
 His only daughter, Vijaya Kumari Devan continues to reside in Hamilton, Ontario.
 Nair was a good friend of Dutch economist Albert Winsemius, and composed a poem titled "The Yangtze's Voyage Through History" for him.